Hyperbolic groups with planar boundaries: Group actions on CAT(0) cube complexes

 This section is devoted to the proof of the following proposition.

-\REFPROP{thm:virtuallyspe} Let $G$ be a nonelementary hyperbolic group with planar boundary different from the sphere.
-If $\confdim_{AR} G<2$ or if $G$ has no elements of order two and if $\confdim_{AR}H<2$ for all carpet quasiconvex subgroups $H$, then $G$ is QCERF. \ENDPROP
+\REFPROP{thm:virtuallyspe} Let $G$ be a non-elementary hyperbolic group with a planar boundary different from the sphere.
+The group $G$ is QCERF if one of the following conditions hold: (a) $\confdim_{AR} G<2$; (b) $\confdim_{AR} H<2$ for every subgroup arising as a rigid vertex group of the JSJ decomposition of $G$ or of one of its maximal one-ended subgroups; (c) $G$ has no elements of order two and if $\confdim_{AR}H<2$ for all carpet quasiconvex subgroups $H$, then $G$ is QCERF. \ENDPROP